Okikiola-Michael/tree_canopy_cover_nigeria/README.md

 ```

-There is a [GEE-based application](https://ee-alegbeleyeokiki.projects.earthengine.app/view/tree-canopy-cover-in-nigeria) that users can use to visualize, do simple analysis, and download the tree canopy cover.
-However, if you prefer to use GEE directly, below is a script to access the data.
+There is a [GEE-based application](https://ee-alegbeleyeokiki.projects.earthengine.app/view/tree-canopy-cover-in-nigeria) that users can use to visualize, perform simple analyses, and download  tree canopy cover data.
+However, if you prefer to use GEE directly, the script below provides access to the data.

 ## Direct Download using GEE platform - JavaScript